soasme/soasme.github.com/_posts/life/2015/2015-02-04-4-quodrants-time-matrix.md

 ---
 layout: post
 category: life
+title: The Four Quadrants of Time Management
 tag:
   - "time management"
 ---

-# The Four Quadrants of Time Management

 One thing I've found really helpful is The Four Quadrants of Time Management popularized by Stephen Covey in his book "The 7 Habits of Highly Effective People" where you basically put a thing you're going to work on into one grid of matrix.